 The information our brain processes is naturally, ubiquitous and pervasive – from the sights we see on our drive home, to the way we communicate, to the way we come up with ideas and everything in between, our neurons are constantly processing (recognizing patterns).
 And I should be clear that in no way am I saying reading or consuming information through any medium of choice is a negative thing.
 I’m saying, it’s useless if you don’t even remember it hours later.

 The brain operates on patterns.

 When it recognizes a certain pattern, it triggers a series of other recognizers to create an output.
-When the only inputs we provide are those preconcieved by others (aka – words, sentences, opinions of information you take in), our perceptions are that of the only outputs we recognize.
-But because our experiences of our perceptions are changed by our interpretations, how do we alter our intepretations in an already recognized and established interpretation?
+When the only inputs we provide are those preconceived by others (aka – words, sentences, opinions of information you take in), our perceptions are that of the only outputs we recognize.
+But because our experiences of our perceptions are changed by our interpretations, how do we alter our interpretations in an already recognized and established interpretation?

 I’ve always said, of all the flaws in the education system, the biggest is their inability to teach how to learn.
 We don’t need to memorize random equations we’ll never use or who won the War of 1812, we need to learn how to think of ways in acquiring the answers and more so, whether those answers are acceptable enough.

 After realizing the power our thoughts had, I became much more conscious in my thinking.
 It’s definitely no easy feat.
 Listen to the conversations the people around you are having?
 If they’re talking about jovial, positive topics, you’ll have the same motivation.
 That’s because those inhibitary sensors of others words naturally trigger the pattern recognizers (because our brains have to give the words meaning for us to understand).
 On the flip side, if the conversations surround violence, hate, drama, your brain will trigger memories of such.